sabrimohiuddin/frontend-portfolio-project/README.md

-# frontend-portfolio-project
+# front-end-portfolio-project

-# My Awesome Web App

-Sabri's Portfolio
+# Sabri's Portfolio

 This is a simple portfolio website built using HTML, CSS, and JavaScript.
 The website consists of two pages: the homepage and the about page.